Hitman: Absolution - Review (Killing Time part 5)

 It's not a bad premise, by any means.
 The problem is that it leans a little too into its premise throughout the game.
 As opposed to before, where missions never deviated much from the format of well-orchestrated assassinations, Absolution does things differently.
 This game wants players to get to know the targets and their associated henchmen before taking them out.
 It also wants players to really earn the assassination by forcing them to go through missions that are radically different from the traditional formula.
 In Hitman: Absolution, the missions revolve around the story.
 There are one or two assassination scenarios sprinkled in there where it feels like a traditional Hitman mission, in which none of the events that transpire have anything to do with the plot.
 But in most cases, to get to the assassination playground, you've got to do a fair amount of sneaking around first.

 The fact that the developers are trying to craft a story around the game isn't an issue for me.
 I don't necessarily care that much about 47's goals and aspirations, I just think he's a cool anti-hero, so I'm willing to see whatever story they write for him without being that invested in it.
 And man do they come up with some really weird crap.
 The Hitman universe has always had a dark sense of bizarre humor around it, and even more of that is on display here.
-The visuals and sound add a real grimy tone to the game, making it feel a little like a slick and shiny exploitation horror film from the 70's.
+The visuals and sound add a really grimy tone to the game, making it feel a little like a slick and shiny exploitation horror film from the 70's.
 It's got some eccentric characters who might as well have been plucked out of the Texas Chainsaw Massacre; though, some of them would probably feel right at home in Roadhouse as well.
 In addition to those nutballs, it still has the sexy-nun assassins to veer the game into the comic book realm of something like Wanted.
 Personally, I legitimately enjoyed the weirdness they came up with.
 It adds a lot of unique personality to what has often been a somewhat lifeless universe.

 Despite my appreciation for the risky story-telling the developers chose for their game, I still cannot shake the fact that this isn't quite what I wanted or expected from a Hitman game.
-The downsides weren't so significant that I didn't have fun, but the story simply interferes too much with the gameplay.
+The downsides weren't so significant that I didn't have fun, but the story simply interfered too much with the gameplay.

 Part-Time Assassin

 As I mentioned, there are only a few missions in the game that feel like traditional Hitman missions.
 The Hitman formula is typically: you're dropped in an area, given a target, and left to your own devices to kill them before disappearing to do it again in the next mission.
 These areas are often sandboxes filled with people with whom you can use to blend in.
-These types of arena with the target wandering around still exist in Hitman: Absolution, however, the missions are rarely that short and simple anymore.
+These types of arenas with the target wandering around still exist in Hitman: Absolution, however, the missions are rarely that short and simple anymore.

 Instead of just being dropped into the sandbox environment to do your hunting, you usually have to make your way to the destination first.
-The second real mission of the game requires Agent 47 to navigate his way up through a dilapidated hotel with a bunch of mob-goons patrolling the area.
+The second real mission of the game requires Agent 47 to navigate his way up through a dilapidated hotel with a bunch of mob goons patrolling the area.
 This would be the first of many missions in Hitman: Absolution that required players to spend a lot of time infiltrating the area without giving you any targets to kill by the end.
 I was certainly a bit disappointed to find that I couldn't eliminate any target when I reached the end, and I think a lot of people felt the same.
 There were probably plenty of players who didn't like the tone or story as well, but it's this drastic change to the Hitman formula that I think turned a lot of fans off.

 Some people just want to be dropped into a location and given the toys they need to do some ridiculous assassination tricks.
 I think the fact that so much of the game's run-time was just getting to the assassination arena, fans were likely disappointed.
 Since I'm not a die-hard fan who's been involved with the series since the beginning, I'm a little more open to the changes they've added to the game's formula.
 Though, by the end, it did start to wear on me a bit.

 The process of infiltrating the locations takes a while.
 A long while.
 It often spans multiple map zones that have their own layout and patrolling guards.
-I wanted to get those Silent Assassin high-ranks, so it usually took a even longer and ended up being a whole lot of hiding and non-violent takedowns, since killing non-targets lowers the score more than it would if I were to simply pacify them and hide their body.
-With the hotel level, it spanned two separate zones with multiple entry-points.
+I wanted to get those Silent Assassin high ranks, so it usually took even longer and ended up being a whole lot of hiding and non-violent takedowns, since killing non-targets lowers the score more than it would if I were to simply pacify them and hide their body.
+With the hotel level, it spanned two separate zones with multiple entry points.
 When I finally reached the top, I still didn't have a target to assassinate.
 Instead, I had to quickly escape the area from the police without being seen for what felt like five missions.
 Essentially, it took a good 90 minutes before I got another mission where I actually had targets to kill and it felt like a Hitman game again.

 In defense of the changes, there's something appealing about being that much more involved in Agent 47's methods and missions.
 It didn't feel as removed as watching a cut scene take place and seeing him do all the sneaking to get into position.
 This structure adds more of a risk/reward by lengthening the missions and forcing players to try different methods of getting to and eliminating their target.
 In some ways, the sneaking missions gave me a nostalgic feeling for playing the traditional stealth games like the Tenchu series.
 However, playing passive-stealth levels isn't why I play Hitman, and there's a lot more of that navigating than I'd like in Hitman: Absolution.

 A decent workaround that the game provides to alleviate this issue is the addition of Contracts.
 Contracts is the "map-editor" mode of Hitman.
-There's not much editing to it, but it allows players to take environments and maps from the game and make some NPCs of the map actual assassination targets.
+There's not much editing to it, but it allows players to take environments and maps from the game and make some NPCs on the map as actual assassination targets.
 It adds a little more purpose to the scenarios than the story mode provides and allows players to go back through some of the more boring areas again with a different goal in mind.
 The mode even has an option that appears when the game is paused.
 If you're playing one of the boring levels without a contract, you can simply pause the game and select the contract option to play a different version of the map with an actual target to take down.
 You still have to progress through the story missions as intended, but it's at least a nice method of making the game a little more interesting.

 If you do take the time to complete the story, there is a bit of a consolation prize.
 You can use the level-select to go back and play the missions over again a little differently.
 This means that you can skip the sneaking sections and jump straight to the sandbox if you want.
 Even though I appreciate the risk/reward the sneaking levels provide, I have no interest in playing those missions again, unless I intend to just play it like a Call of Duty shooter and kill everyone in my way.
 This is a distinct possibility since Hitman: Absolution has some of the smoothest controls and most useful mechanics of any of the games yet.